 We are located at 8454 Beechmont Ave., Cincinnati, OH 45255.

 Our Adoption Radius for puppies is within 1 hour of Peppermint Pig Animal Rescue.
 Our adoption radius for adult dogs is within 2 hours of Peppermint Pig Animal Rescue.
+Unless we have specified differently in their bio, we do not make exceptions to our Adoption Radius.

 We have noticed there are some pretty strong and/or negative opinions regarding our 1-hour adoption radius for puppy adoptions and our 2-hour adoption radius for adult dog adoptions.
 While it disheartens us to hear such negativity, we think this is a great opportunity to share with everyone as to why we have this policy.